-Supported Living offers you a variety of options for maintaining a home of your choice, including having your own apartment with housemates you choose or living with your family and receiving respite services.
+Supported Living offers you a variety of options for maintaining a home of your choice, including having your own apartment, having housemates you choose, or living with your family and receiving respite services.
 Services are provided based on your needs and available funding, ranging from a few hours of staff time per week to staff that provide you supports 24-hours a day.
-Stone Belt will provide staff to support you and your housemates in reaching your goals, managing your home and finances, and participating in activities that are important to you.
+Stone Belt will provide staff to support you and your housemates in reaching your goals, managing your home and money, and doing things that are important to you.

 A Supported Living residence is a home or apartment that you rent and share with housemates you choose.
-While you will share your home with your housemates, you will have your own bedroom.
+While you will share your home with your housemates, you will have your own bedroom, unless you are married or have a partner.